Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Adversarial Attacks against DocVQA

 \section{Adversarial Attacks against DocVQA}

-This section details our framework for analyzing the adversarial robustness of OCR-free DocVQA models.
-We first provide an overview of these models and define the threat model we adopt for this work.
-We then formalize the attack, and detail the different objectives of several attack scenarios.
-We conclude the section by discussing the specific challenges in attacking DocVQA models.
+This section presents our framework for evaluating the adversarial robustness of OCR-free DocVQA models.
+We first describe the end-to-end DocVQA systems and then formalize the threat model and attack methodology used in the analysis.